rkyzk/ecopost-2023/ecopost/documents/AUTOMATEDTESTS.md

 1. The author of the post can get ‘Update Post’ page of their posts if logged in.
 2. If not logged in, trying to get ‘Update Post’ page will redirect to the login page
 3. Trying to get ‘Update Post’ page of another user’s post will redirect to 403 page.
-4. Trying to get ‘Update Post’ page of published posts will redirec to 403 page.
-5. The title of the post can be updated.
+4. The title of the post can be updated.
-6. The content of the post can be updated.
+5. The content of the post can be updated.
-7. The city can be updated.
+6. The city can be updated.
-8. Canceling update will not update the post.
+7. Canceling update will not update the post.
-9. The feedback message will say the change has been saved if the post is updated.
+8. The feedback message will say the change has been saved if the post is updated.
-10. The feedback message will say the post has been published if the post is published.
+9. The feedback message will say the post has been published if the post is published.
-11. Publishing the post on ‘Update Post’ page will set the post status to 1 (‘Published’)
+10. Publishing the post on ‘Update Post’ page will set the post status to 1 (‘Published’)

 - DeletePost view
 1. Posts can be deleted if the user is the writer of the posts.